-JackTokenizer
+Class JackTokenizer

-The tokenizer removes all comments and white space from the input stream and breaks it into Jack- language tokens, as specified in the Jack grammar.
-Routine Arguments Returns Function Constructor input file / stream Opens the input file/stream and gets ready to tokenize it hasMoreTokens Boolean do we have more tokens in the input? advance gets the next token from the input and makes it the current token.
+The tokenizer removes all comments and white-space from the input stream and breaks it into Jack-language tokens, as specified in the Jack grammar.
+If your implementation is Java-based, such a tokenizer can be easily implemented using Java's StreamTokenizer class.
+Here is the API:

+- □ JackTokenizer (Reader inp): create a tokenizer from this input stream (Reader). - □ boolean hasMoreTokens (): do we have more tokens in the input? - □ void advance(): gets the next token from the input and makes it the current token.
 This method should only be called if hasMoreTokens() is true.
-Initially there is no current token tokenType KEYWORD, SYMBOL, IDENTIFIER, INT_CONST, STRING_CONST returns the type of the current token keyWord CLASS, METHOD, FUNCTION, CONSTRUCTOR, INT, BOOLEAN, CHAR, VOID, VAR, STATIC, FIELD, LET, DO, IF, ELSE, WHILE, RETURN, TRUE, FALSE, NULL, THIS returns the keyword which is the current token.
-Should be called only when tokenType() is KEYWORD. symbol char returns the character which is the current token.
-Should be called only when tokenType() is SYMBOL. identifier string returns the identifier which is the current token.
-Should be called only when tokenType() is IDENTIFIER intVal int returns the integer value of the current token.
-Should be called only when tokenType() is INT_CONST stringVal string returns the string value of the current token, without the double quotes.
-Should be called only when tokenType() is STRING_CONST.
+Initially there is no current token. - □ int tokenType(): returns the type of the current token, which is one of the following class constants: KEYWORD, SYMBOL, IDENTIFIER, INT\CONST, STRING\CONST. - □ int keyWord(): returns the type of the keyword.
+Should be called only when tokenType() is KEYWORD.
+Returns one of the following class constants: KW\CLASS, KW\METHOD, KW\FUNCTION, KW\CONSTRUCTOR, KW\INT, KW\BOOLEAN, KW\CHAR, KW\VOID, KW\VAR, KW\STATIC, KW\FIELD, KW\LET, KW\DO, KW\IF, KW\ELSE, KW\WHILE, KW\RETURN, KW TRUE, KW FALSE, KW NULL, KW THIS. - □ char symbol(): returns the character which is the current token.
+Should be called only when tokenType() is SYMBOL. - □ String getIdentifier(): returns the string which is the current token.
+Should be called only when tokenType() is IDENTIFIER.

+- □ int intVal(): returns the integer value of the current token.
+Should be called only when tokenType() is INT CONST. - □ String stringVal(): returns the string value of the current token.
+Should be called only when tokenType() is STRING\CONST.

-CompilationEngine
+Class CompilationEngine

-This module effects the actual compilation into XML form.
-It gets its input from a JackTokenizer and writes its parsed XML structure into an output file/stream.
+This class effects the actual compilation into XML form.
+It reads its input from a JackTokenizer and writes its parsed XML structure into the output stream.
 This is done by a series of compilexxx() methods, where xxx is a corresponding syntactic element of the Jack grammar.
 The contract between these methods is that each compilexxx() method should read the syntactic construct xxx from the input, advance() the tokenizer exactly beyond xxx, and output the XML parsing of xxx.
-Thus, compilexxx() may only be called if indeed xxx is the next syntactic element of the input.
+Thus, compilexxx may only be called if indeed xxx is the next syntactic element of the input.
+The API is divided into two functional parts, but this division is only for documentation purposes.